The Best Sales Cadence Based on 33 Million Emails

 This study’s findings show the ideal number of days between touches for each channel.
 For creating the best sales cadence, we’ll focus on the most effective.

-Let’s Pull It All Together: The Final Sales Cadence
+Let’s Pull It All Together: Best Sales Cadence Example

 Finally, pulling all the data and findings together, 33 million tracked email activity indicates that the below sales cadence is the most effective based on connect/reply rates.